-There is no cost for submitting an appeal, but you will be responsible for your own expenses.
+There's no cost for submitting an appeal, but you'll be responsible for your own expenses.

 The appeals process

 The appeals process has a strict timetable with deadlines for each stage.
+Make sure everything's sent on time.
 If you send information after the deadline, it may be sent back to you and will not be considered.

 - an inspection of the site

 - a hearing session (a structured meeting)

 - an inquiry session (a more formal event similar to a court case)

 A site inspection allows a reporter to view the site and understand the issues that have been raised.

 The reporter decides if a site inspection will be accompanied or unaccompanied.
 If it's accompanied, the planning authority and person making the appeal will be invited to attend.
 Anyone else, like those who have made representations about the appeal, will be told about the arrangements and invited to the site inspection.